 Join local groups peacefully protesting outside pet shops that sell puppies.
 Or start one if one does not exist.
 Furthermore, never support pet shops that sell puppies, meaning no purchases at all, no treats, no toys, no food, nothing.
 Spend your money in ethical pet shops that don’t sell pups at all.
 Everyone can organise their own puppy farming awareness events too, like fun dog shows in their areas and/or simply come along to PupAid’s annual fun dog show in Primrose Hill, London on 3rd September 2016.
 You could even start your own Government e-petition calling for a ban on third party puppy sales.
 Basically anyone and everyone can make a difference and play their part in ending this mostly legal canine catastrophe.

-Annual PupAid event in Primrose Hill, London, with celeb-judged fun dog show, trade stands, have-a-go agility, doggy displays, vegan food, and lots more; this year’s event takes place on Saturday 3rd September, is free to attend, and everyone’s invited.
+Annual PupAid event in Primrose Hill, London, with celeb-judged fun dog show, trade stands, have-a-go agility, doggy displays, vegan food, and lots more; is free to attend, and everyone’s invited.
 (Pic: Black Lab Pictures).

-Q. PupAid 2016 is not too far away (3rd September).
+Q. PupAid 2016 is not too far away.
 Can you tell us how the Fun Dog Show started, what it is all about and personalities involved?

 I was inspired to start PupAid when I treated puppies in my vet clinic dying of parvovirus, a highly contagious disease commonly found in pups bred in poor conditions, and discovered they were purchased from legal puppy dealers buying them in from legal puppy farms.
 I was shocked to find the whole ‘chain’ from puppy farm to consumer via dealers and third party sellers was totally legal in the UK yet so detrimental to the welfare of the puppies and breeding dogs – so decided to try and do something about it.